-[0204] Cluster: A group of processes that run on more that one computer that work together to act like a single message server, but with increased performance and reliability.
+Cluster: A group of processes that run on more that one computer that work together to act like a single message server, but with increased performance and reliability.

-[0205] Node: A single logical process within a cluster.
+Node: A single logical process within a cluster.
 Often a node will correspond to a single computer, but this not strictly the case.
 Multiple nodes sharing a computer will interact with other as though they are on different computers connected only by a network.

-[0206] Monolithic Server: A complete message server running as a single node.
+Monolithic Server: A complete message server running as a single node.
 To a client, a cluster is functionally equivalent to a monolithic server.

-[0207] Server Instance: Generic term for a single logical message server.
+Server Instance: Generic term for a single logical message server.
 This can be a monolithic server or cluster as defined above.

-[0208] Client: An application program that uses the JMS API to send messages to, or consume messages from, a server instance.
+Client: An application program that uses the JMS API to send messages to, or consume messages from, a server 5 instance.

-[0209] Linear Scalability: Relationship between some system capability (performance, storage capacity, etc.) and some system resource in which an increase in the amount of resource available causes a proportional increase in the system capability.
+Linear Scalability: Relationship between some system capability (performance, storage capacity, etc.) and some system resource in which an increase in the amount of resource available causes a proportional increase in the 10 system capability.
 In the case of linear Scalability, a plot of capability vs. resource results in a straight line.

-[0210] JMS: (Java Message Service) A standard application programming interface (API) for programs written in the Java language to use for accessing the services of a message system.
+JMS: (Java Message Service) A standard application programming interface (API) for programs written in the Java language to use for accessing the services of a message 15 system.

-We claim:
+I claim:

-1. A message system for delivering data in the form messages between message clients,
+1. A message system for delivering data in the form messages between message clients;

-- comprising a server cluster containing a group of client manager nodes, - each client manager node of said group of client manager nodes comprising means for connecting to clients and means for managing client connections, - the server cluster further containing a group of message manager nodes being configured differently from the client manager nodes, - each message manager node comprising means for storing and distributing messages, - the system further comprising communication channel means for providing a multicast communication channel between said at least one client manager node and said at least one message manager node.
+- the message system being configured to receive messages 20 from message producing clients and to forward messages to message consuming clients; - the message system comprising a server cluster containing a group of client manager nodes, said group of client manager nodes comprising a plurality of client 25 manager nodes; - each client manager node of said group of client manager nodes comprising means for connecting to clients, means for managing client connections and means for forwarding messages received from message producing clients to message manager nodes, and means for forwarding messages received from message manager nodes to message consuming clients; - the server cluster further containing a group of message manager nodes being configured differently from the client manager nodes, said group of message manager nodes comprising a plurality of message manager nodes; - each message manager node comprising means for storing and distributing messages, said messages comprising a destination information addressing a destination, said 40 destination being at least one of a queue and a topic; - the system further comprising communication channel means for providing a multicast communication channel for forwarding messages between said group of client manager nodes and said group of message manager nodes.